Business Continuity and Disaster Recovery (BC/DR) Policy

 - Restoration from backups

-Failover capabilities are validated periodically through testing, tabletop exercises, or controlled simulations.
+Recovery capabilities are validated periodically through restore testing, tabletop exercises, or controlled simulations.

 6. Backup and Data Protection